bacalhau-project/bacalhau/docs/getting-started/workload-onboarding.md

 #### Inputs

-Note: all ingres/egres networking is disabled from the Bacalhau cluster, which will impact your workload if it pulls input data via HTTP.
+_Note: all ingres/egres networking is disabled from the Bacalhau cluster, which will impact your workload if it pulls input data directly via HTTP._

-**Option 1) Embed input data in the Docker image**
-The simplest (fastest) option is to embed your workload's input data within the docker image.
-As a result, your ```bacalhau docker run``` command will not require an input volume mount from IPFS.

-**Option 2) Mount input data folder via Docker mount & IPFS**
-Use docker mounts for inputs if your data needs to be consumed from IPFS and your workload allows directory paths as inputs.
+Option 1) Mount input data folder via Docker mount & IPFS Use docker mounts for inputs if your data needs to be consumed from IPFS and your workload allows directory paths as inputs.
 Note: some python functions such as ```open()``` will fail when given a directory path.
 * Modify your workload (scripts) so that any input files are read from a [local directory](https://docs.bacalhau.org/about-bacalhau/architecture#input--output-volumes) mounted to the Docker container.
 * Any input files in your script, must be modified to read from files in an "input" folder in your project that can be mounted via IPFS.

+Option 2) Mount external HTTP/S URL as a path within Docker container.
+Per the [Run command CLI flags documentation](https://docs.bacalhau.org/cli-flags/all-flags#run), the ```--input-urls strings``` flag can be used to mount data from an external URL (HTTP/S) to a specified PATH within the Docker container.

+Option 3) Embed input data in the Docker image
+You can choose to embed your workload's input data within the docker image.
+As a result, your ```bacalhau docker run``` command will not require an input volume mount from IPFS.

 #### Outputs